paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Subsec. (c).
 Pub.
 L. 109–99, § 1(2), added subsec. (c).

 2003—Subsec. (a).
 Pub.
 L. 108–137 substituted “2005” for “2003”.

+#### Processing Timelines
+Pub.
+L. 118–272, div.
+A, title I, § 1106, Jan.
+4, 2025, 138 Stat.
+3002, provided that: “Not later than 30 days after the end of each fiscal year, the Secretary [of the Army] shall ensure that the public website for the ‘permit finder’ of the Corps of Engineers accurately reflects the current status of permits for which funds have been contributed under section 214 of the Water Resources Development Act of 2000 ([33 U.S.C.
+2352](./chapter-036-water-resources-development.md#section-2352)).”

 #### “Secretary” Defined
 Secretary means the Secretary of the Army, see section 2 of Pub.
 L. 106–541, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).